syncfusion-content/install-docs/Common/Essential-Studio/Installation/Essential-Studio-Mac-Installer.md

    If you receive this alert, follow the below steps for the easiest solution.

    1. Right-click the downloaded pkg file.
    2. Select the "Open With" option and choose "Installer (Default)".
-The following pop-up opens.
+The following pop-up appears.

 		![pop-up Image](Mac-Installer_images/Mac_Catalina_MacOS_Alert2.png)